Almost mathematics, Persistence module, and Tamarkin category: Covariant Verdier duality of microsupport

-Also, it is reasonable to define presheaf microsupport here since we do not use the descent condition of sheaves.
-We did not do it here since it is not so relevant to our purpose. \end{RMK} \begin{RMK}The main point for these definitions is we want to run the microlocal sheaf theory for unstable coefficient sometime.
-We only discuss the definition here and left it to future works for developing such a theory.
-In general, when $\cC$ is dualizable, we could expect more characterization of microsupport \cite[Remark 4.23]{Efimov-K-theory}. \end{RMK}
+\end{RMK} \begin{RMK}The main point of these definitions is that sometimes we want to run the microlocal sheaf theory for unstable coefficients.
+We only discuss the definition here; see \cite{Zhang_K_Remark} for more discussion as well as the existence of microsupport. \end{RMK}

-Main result of this appendix is the following, which gives us an equivalence of $\SS$ and $\coSS$ in the stable situation. \begin{Prop}For a manifold $M$, a \textbf{stable} category $\cC$ admits both limits and colimits and admits a closed symmetric monoidal structure, then we have for $F\in \Sh(M)$ that
+The main result of this appendix is the following, which gives us an equivalence of $\SS$ and $\coSS$ in the stable situation. \begin{Prop}Let $M$ be a manifold, and $\cC$ be a \textbf{stable} category that admits both limits and colimits, then we have for $F\in \Sh(M)$ that